Theronguard/Emergency-Dice/README.md

 * Rolling 6 will return you to the ship with all the crewmates standing near you (they need to be very close).
 * Rolling 4 or 5 will return you to the ship.
-* Rolling 3 has a mixed effect.
-It can be bad, it can be good.
+* Rolling 3 will cause a mixed effect.
 * Rolling 2 will cause something bad to happen.
 * You don't want to roll a 1.